 Or maybe you both enjoy reading and can make a date of reading out loud to each other or snuggling in bed listening to an audiobook.

 Whatever you enjoy doing, try, and find a common bond of interest with your spouse.
 This will make planning date nights a lot easier.

 7. Do Not Try to Change Each Other

 If you are with someone who is your polar opposite, don’t try and change them.
 Embrace them!
 These are the differences that will help you to grow.

 If anything should change, it should be your attitude.
-Instead of viewing your differences as a negative, think of them as a positive.
-Learn to see things from your spouse’s point of view and enjoy the new life lessons along the way.
+Instead of viewing your differences as negative, think of them as positive.
+Learn to see things from your spouse’s perspective and enjoy the new life lessons along the way.

 One of the best pieces of relationship advice for doing marriage work when you’re both so different is to agree to disagree.
 Having opposites attract in marriage should never be regarded as something negative!

 Embracing one another’s differences can teach couples to communicate, compromise, and resolve conflicts respectfully.